 \subsection{Experimental Setup}

-\paragraph{Dataset.} We construct two evaluation sets, covering synthetic and real domains.
-The synthetic set comprises 60 (image, prompt) pairs generated using ~\citep{openai2024gpt4technicalreport} where each prompt describes interactions among distinct instances, and the corresponding images are generated to match.
-For the real domain, we curate 58 (image, prompt) pairs from open-source datasets~\citep{nan2025openvid1mlargescalehighqualitydataset,chao2018learningdetecthumanobjectinteractions}, selecting examples using our curation pipeline (Sec.~\ref{sec:dataset}).
-Additional details and examples are provided in Appendix~\ref{supple:f3_evaluation_dataset}.
+\paragrapht{Dataset.} We construct two evaluation sets, covering synthetic and real domains.
+The synthetic comprises 60 (image, prompt) pairs generated using ~\citep{openai2024gpt4technicalreport} where each prompt describes interactions among distinct instances, corresponding images are generated to match.
+For real domain, we curate 58 (image, prompt) pairs from open-source dataset~\citep{nan2025openvid1mlargescalehighqualitydataset, chao2018learningdetecthumanobjectinteractions}, selecting examples using our curation pipeline.
+Additional details are in Appendix~\ref{supple:dataset}.

-\paragraph{InterGenEval.} We evaluate interaction-aware semantics with a structured, templated QA protocol.
-For each key interaction, we auto-generate 10 questions: six stage-wise checks (KISA) of the pre-, during-, and post- states of the key interaction, and four grounding checks (SGI) of the subject, object, verb-conditioned union, all phrased with appearance cues and bounding boxes.
+\paragrapht{InterGenEval.} We evaluate interaction-aware semantics with a structured QA protocol.
+For each key interaction we auto-generate 10 questions: six stage-wise checks (KISA) of the pre, during, and post states, and four grounding checks (SGI) of the subject, object, verb-conditioned union, all phrased with appearance cues and bounding boxes.
 We report KISA and SGI, each reweighted by the temporal-consistency factor SPI, which penalizes emergence and disappearance across frames.
 The overall score, IF, is the mean of KISA and SGI.
-Appendix~\ref{supple:eval_protocol} details the motivation, the evaluation setup (question templates, inputs and outputs), and the formal definitions of KISA, SGI, SPI, and IF.
+Details are in the Appendix~\ref{supple:eval_protocol}.

-\paragraph{Additional Metric.} We additionally report HA (Human Anatomy) from VBench2.0~\citep{zheng2025vbench20advancingvideogeneration} to quantify human-body anomalies, since anatomically coherent people are a prerequisite for plausible interaction semantics.
-For video quality, we adopt MS (Motion Smoothness) and IQ (Image Quality) from VBench~\citep{huang2023vbenchcomprehensivebenchmarksuite}, as representative, complementary measures of temporal coherence and per-frame perceptual quality.
-We provide additional details and the remaining results in Appendix~\ref{supple:f2_additional_metrics} and~\ref{supple:g2_additional_quan}.
-Furthermore, our human-evaluation protocol and outcomes are reported in Appendix~\ref{supple:human_eval}.
+\paragrapht{Additional Metric.} Hallucination is measured by HA (Human Anatomy) from VBench2.0~\citep{zheng2025vbench20advancingvideogeneration}.
+For video quality, we adopt metrics from VBench~\citep{huang2023vbenchcomprehensivebenchmarksuite}, including MS (Motion Smoothness) and IQ (Image Quality).
+Further details and results are in Appendix~\ref{supple:eval}.